Failure of Esakia's theorem in the monadic setting: Local Kuroda logic

 \begin{remark} \cref{thm: LKur iff K notin HS} can be phrased using the language of splitting logics (see, e.g., \cite[Sec.~7.7]{Kra99} and \cite[Sec.~2.4]{Wol93}).
-Indeed, since the algebraic models of $\ms$ form a variety with equationally definable principal congruences (EDPC), it follows from the general considerations of Blok and Pigozzi \cite{BP82} that splitting logics above $\ms$ are axiomatized by the Jankov-Fine formulas of finite rooted $\ms$-frames, where an $\ms$-frame $(Y,R,E)$ is rooted if there is $y \in Y$ such that $Q[y]=Y$.
+Indeed, since the algebraic models of $\ms$ form a variety with equationally definable principal congruences (EDPC), it follows from the general considerations of Blok and Pigozzi \cite{BP82} that splitting logics above $\ms$ are axiomatized by the Jankov-Fine formulas of finite rooted $\ms$-frames, where an $\ms$-frame $(Y,R,E)$ is rooted if there is $y \in Y$ such that $\Q[y]=Y$.
 By \cite[Cor.~9.64]{CZ97}, if $\L$ is a splitting logic above $\ipc$, then $\tau\L$ is a splitting logic above $\sfour$.
 In fact, if $\sf L$ is axiomatized by the Jankov-Fine formula of a finite $\ipc$-frame $\F$, then $\tau\L$ is axiomatized by the Jankov-Fine formula of $\F$ viewed as an $\sfour$-frame.
 We show that this is no longer true in the monadic setting.

 By \cite[Thm.~43(a)]{Bez00}, $\Kur$ is the splitting logic above $\mipc$ axiomatized by the Jankov-Fine formula of $\sk\mathfrak{K}$.
 By \cref{thm: LKur iff K notin HS}, $\LKur$ is the splitting logic above $\ms$ axiomatized by the Jankov-Fine formula of $\mathfrak{K}$.
-On the other hand, $\tau(\Kur) = \GKur$, which is strictly contained in $\LKur$ by \cref{prop:comparison LKur and GKur:item1}.
+On the other hand, $\tau(\Kur) = \GKur$, which strictly contains $\LKur$ by \cref{prop:comparison LKur and GKur:item1}.
 Thus, in the lattice of extensions of $\ms$, it is the behavior of $\LKur$, rather than $\GKur$, that is similar to that of $\Kur$ in the lattice of extensions of $\mipc$. \end{remark}

 In the following section we will see that, unlike $\GKur$, the logic $\LKur$ is not a modal companion of $\Kur$.
 In fact, we will show that $\LKur$ is a modal companion of $\mipc$.
 This observation is at the heart of the proof of the failure of Esakia's theorem for $\mipc$.